Sebastianhju/Runeterra-5e/Rules/Species.md

 **Powerful Build**: You count as one size larger when determining your carrying capacity and the weight you can push, drag and lift.

 **Regeneration**: As a bonus action, your body regenerates the wounds you've suffered.
 You regain hit points equal to 1d10 plus your level.
-You can do this a number of times equal to your proficiency bonus before you must finish a short rest.
+You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 ---
 ## Subspecies